Glossary of Terms

 A laying format for tiles, where the width of the product is static i.e. 400mm or 600mm and the lengths of the tiles vary randomly or are a mix of a minimum of two different lengths, offering a look which is reminiscent of traditional stone floors.
 Please see Stone Layouts for available stones.

 A coloured glaze is applied to tiles prior to firing; colours range from muted neutral shades through to bold, vibrant tones.

-A reflective lustre which is applied to Porcelain or Decorative & Glazed tiles.
+A reflective lustre which is applied to Porcelain, Ceramic, Decorative or Glazed tiles.

 A method of laying whereby tiles are laid perpendicular to each other to give a staggered ‘V’ pattern.
 This fixing pattern works well with small rectangular tiles but can be achieved with any rectangular tile format.

 A smooth non-polished finish to the face of the stone.
 Edges are either straight or beveled which gives a contemporary/classic look.

 A non-reflective, more natural finish applicable to Porcelain, Decorative or Glazed tiles.

 One, two or more minerals combine to form rock.
 They are non-living solids that are found in nature and may be sensitive to prolonged exposure to moisture, giving various results.
 Quartz and Calcite are two of the minerals most commonly found in stone.